-- Multiple Port Extensions: This feature supports RPC ports which are firewall-friendly and easy usage by the clients.
+- Multiple Port Extensions: This feature supports RPC ports that are firewall-friendly and easy usage by the clients.

-- Firewall Friendly: The advantage of NFSv4 is that it uses only one TCP Port -2049 to run the services which simplify the usage of protocols across the firewalls.
+- Firewall Friendly: The advantage of NFSv4 is that it uses only one TCP Port -2049 to run the services, simplifying the usage of protocols across the firewalls.

 Which one to use – NFS or iSCSI?

-NFS Security Level: NFS service supports Kerberos v5 client-server interface.
+- NFS Security Level: NFS service supports Kerberos v5 client-server interface.
 For Kerberos V5 authentication, the mount and share commands have been altered in NFS Version 3.
-The Solaris 2.6 version release has been improvised to make the file system accessible through the firewalls in the server.
-NFS Version 4 is fully integrated with all the security that was added to mount the protocol.
+The Solaris 2.6 version release has been improvised to make the file system accessible through the server’s firewalls.
+The NFS Version 4 fully integrates all the necessary security measures to facilitate the mounting of the protocol.

 With the above discussions, it is clear that the usage of NFS is much better than iSCSI.
 Unless we need to boot from SAN or run any Hyper-V files, we are always free to use NFS.
-Finally, it is based on your requirements; you can either use iSCSI or NFS.
-Both the File Systems are compared with all their pros and cons.
+Finally, it is based on your requirements; you can use iSCSI or NFS.
+We compared both File Systems, considering all their pros and cons.

 This has been a guide to iSCSI vs NFS.
-Here we discuss the iSCSI vs NFS key differences with infographics and comparison table.
+Here we discuss the key differences and features with infographics and comparison tables.
 You may also have a look at the following articles to learn more –